PhiLhoSoft/Dart/Dart language.md

 **Lists** are extensible arrays, ordered group of objects.
 They have the same syntax than Java's arrays (0-based, indexing, .length) but literals look like JavaScript:
     var list = [1, 3, 5, 7];

 **Maps** associate keys and values.
-Literals and access are JavaScript style:
+Literals and access are in JavaScript style:
     var stuff = { 'a': "one", 'b': "two" };
     stuff['c'] = "three";
     assert(stuff['d'] == null);